This post may contain affiliate links. Read my full Disclosure Policy. Click here.

 What an awesome, kind, to-the-point way of saying “Just make a decision already!
 Just DO something!”… am I right?

 But guys, how true is that?
-How many of us just let the days, weeks, and even years roll by, only for us to look on the past and see that not much has changed?
+How many of us just let the days, weeks, and even years roll by, only for us to look at the past and see that not much has changed?
 Oftentimes, primarily due to our decisions to stay in our comfort zone? *Ahem.
 Raising my hand over here.*

 This year, finally, I am choosing to step outside of that comfort zone.
 I want this year to be different.
 I want to have the courage to challenge myself in new ways.
 I don’t want to avoid opportunities merely because they bring the possibility of failure with them.

 That’s how you grow.Pain nourishes your courage.

 You have to fail in order to practice being brave.”